Annually, Youth Farm engages over 1,500 youth in growing season programming, school year programming, and community events.

-During the school year, youth farmers participate in farm classes, cooking classes, community meals, as well as in school and after school greenhouse, hoophouse, and gardening classes.
-Strong school year programs and community involvement opportunities through food based work is a key element to Youth Farm’s success.
-During the school year, much of the planning and community organizing work happens in a way that allows for true success during the summer.
+During the school year, youth participate in farm classes, cooking classes, and community meals along with in school and after school greenhouse, hoophouse, and gardening classes.
+Strong school year programs and community involvement opportunities through food-based work are key elements to Youth Farm’s success.
+During the school year, our planning and community organizing work happens in a way that allows for true success during the growing season.

 Youth Farm Age Groups

-Our youth development curriculum is based on a progressive programming model.
-Children as young as 9 participate, and may continue to be involved until they are 24 years old.
-As youth “age” with Youth Farm, the curriculum changes, and they find increasingly challenging and age-appropriate opportunities for growth and leadership.
+Our youth development curriculum is based on a progressive program model.
+Children as young as nine participate and may continue to be involved until they are 24 years old.
+As youth “age” with Youth Farm, the curriculum changes and they find increasingly challenging and age-appropriate opportunities for growth and leadership.

-- Youth Farmers (9-11 year olds): In both summer and school year programming, Youth Farmers focus on interpersonal skills development while mastering gardening and cooking skills.
+Youth Farmers (9-11 years old): In both summer and school year programming, Youth Farmers focus on interpersonal skills development while mastering gardening and cooking skills.
 Youth Farmers learn about how food choices impact their lives.

-- All Stars (12-13 year olds): All Stars incorporate intentional, specific program and neighborhood leadership roles while focusing on role modeling and cultural competency skills.
-All Stars learn about food systems, taking responsibility to distribute the food in each neighborhood.
+All Stars (12-13 years old): All Stars incorporate intentional, specific program and neighborhood leadership roles while focusing on role modeling and cultural responsiveness skills.
+All Stars learn about food systems, taking responsibility to distribute food in each neighborhood.